Welcome to the "Slackadventure" Web Site

 After fifteen years of marriage and four children in our blended family, we sold our house and almost all of our possessions and set out to purchase our first boat to sail around the Caribbean.
 We had searched the internet and honed the vast amount of information down to a dozen monohulls we were interested in seeing.
 While searching for just the right boat our head was turned by a catamaran, Shiraz, so we purchased a 42 foot Venezia by Fountaine Pajot.

 In November of 2002 we headed off for the British Virgin Islands and after three years of Caribbean cruising, we turned west and passed through the Panama Canal .
-We are still heading west on our adventure but try to return to the US once a year to visit family and friends and especially our four grandchildren.
+We completed a circumnavigation in January of 2010 and eventually sold the boat on November of 2011.

 Our monthly logs are chronological or they can be sorted geographically.
-The logs provide us with a way of staying in touch with people who are interested in following our travels and a way for us to remember where we have been and what we did when we become to old to do so.
+The logs provided us with a way of staying in touch with people who were interested in following our travels and a way for us to remember where we have been and what we did when we become to old to do so.

 Visit any and all of our site and if you have questions or want to make comments send us an email at firstname.lastname@example.org.
 I know that when we started out we had lots of questions and it would have been nice to know someone that was actually doing what we were planning on doing.
 I don't necessarily think that we have the answer but I am sure we will have an opinion.